 LOST.
-The directors of the show not only use the gorgeous vistas of Hawaii (where they actually shoot) really well, but they also create really meaningful establishing shots.
+The directors of the show not only used the gorgeous vistas of Hawaii (where they actually shot) really well, but they also created really meaningful establishing shots.
 No generic, CSI-style flyovers here, folks.

 Mad Men has ridiculous amounts of detail in the backgrounds and props, things that add character but never, ever get used.
 One hotel room gets a suit valet (thing you hang a suit on), a bottle of liquor in the background, clothes and pocket-stuff, cuff links... and none of it is used or referred to, but captures the era.

 The scenery in Australian drama McLeod's Daughters is lush and beautiful.
 The sweeping shots over the farms are stunning.

 The Dutch version of The Mole seems to have taken a page from The Amazing Race (above), using gorgeous scenery for Establishing Shots.